szczyglis-dev/py-gpt/README.md

 - `Model for attachment content summary`: Model to use when generating a summary for the content of a file when the Summary option is selected.

-- `Whole conversation for RAG query`: When enabled, the content of the entire conversation will be used when preparing a query if mode is RAG or Summary.
+- `Use history in RAG query`: When enabled, the content of the entire conversation will be used when preparing a query if mode is RAG or Summary.

-- `RAG limit`: Only if the option `Whole conversation for RAG query` is enabled.
+- `RAG limit`: Only if the option `Use history in RAG query` is enabled.
 Specify the limit of how many recent entries in the conversation will be used when generating a query for RAG.
 0 = no limit.

 **Context**